content-left-bg.png

 Activity scope

-This guideline relates to student participation in fabric and fibre activities to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in fabric and fibre activities to support curriculum delivery.

 Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline (e.g. dyeing fabric) must comply with the requirements of all CARA guidelines appropriate to the activity (Visual arts guideline).
+Curriculum activities encompassing more than 1 CARA guideline (e.g. dyeing fabric) must comply with the requirements of all CARA guidelines appropriate to the activity (visual arts guideline).

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.